RiccardoSagramoni/vscode-format-document-with-implicit-indent/README.md

 The extension [`implicit-indent`](https://marketplace.visualstudio.com/items?itemName=jemc.vscode-implicit-indent) already solves this issue in a clever way, by automatically adding indentation when cursor moves on empty lines.

-My extension tries a different approach, by **automatically adding indentation on all the empty lines of the document after formatting the document**.
+My extension tries a different approach, by **automatically adding indentation to all the empty lines of the document after formatting the document**.

 ## Installation